New Mobility Initiative projects approved

 Optimal and flexible operation of uncertain EV charging hubs

 This project investigates a new lean, flexible, robust and practical approach for the smart operation of EV charging hubs.
 Charging hubs combine charging stations for electric vehicles, an electricity grid connection, a battery storage system, and local renewable production.
 Depending on the use case, charging hubs face several uncertainties, including arrival times, charging demand, energy availability, and electricity prices.
 Efficient charging hub operation, namely minimizing the charging duration while keeping investments and operational costs within limits, is essential for the e-mobility transition.
-The smart operation of charging hubs by exploiting flexibility of local storage systems, synergies between customer groups and renewable production on real-time is critical to achieve this.
+The smart operation of charging hubs, leveraging the flexibility of local storage systems, real-time synergies between customer groups, and local renewable production, is crucial to achieving efficient and cost-effective outcomes.
 Project details: https://csfm.ethz.ch/en/research/projects/flexhub.html

 Tariff design for efficient vehicle to grid integration